ntk148v/til/linux/network-performance-parameters.md

 ## 1. Linux Networking stack: Receiving data

 - It's a getting started.
 Before perform any tuning, let make sure that we understand how computers running Linux receive packets.
+- In network devices, it is common for the NIC to raise an IRQ to signal that a packet has arrived and is ready to be processed.
 -